queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 Actually that's not really true: I would have lost time faffing about with a map and compass, the Etrex is just faster.
 And works in fog.

 Finally I began to come out of the treeline again, but I became increasingly concerned that by about 5pm, I had seen nothing but water-saturated marshland for the last 3-4 kilometres.
-The map seemed to promise more of the same, and I could see dark, angry clouds coming my way.
+I wasn't far off Vending cabin, and I didn't really want to stay there, but the map seemed to indicate the same sort of land in a 5km radius around the hut, and I could see dark, angry clouds coming my way.

-Fortunately I managed to find a pretty well drained spot, which didn't look like it threatened to turn into a bog while I slept.
+Fortunately I managed to find a pretty well drained spot, not too far but nicely hidden from the trail, which didn't look like it threatened to turn into a bog while I slept.

 I called it quits after a very satisfying 16.7km, and got inside just before the heavens opened again.